 Koolskools has been busy despatching orders for the new school garments over the past few weeks, and we look forward to monitoring how the new Fairtrade uniform is received in the new school community.

 To the best of our knowledge, Welshpool CIW Primary is very the first new school to introduce Fairtrade logo’ed uniform on an exclusive basis.
 The magnitude and wider impact of this decision on Justine’s part cannot be underestimated, and on behalf of our factory workers and cotton farmers we should like to say a big THANK YOU to Justine and the Welshpool CIW Primary Governors.

-Dear Customers, our shop will be closed on Saturday 5 June 21 for stock take, but you can still order online.
-We are sorry for the inconvenience.
-Please note when ordering that on average our sizes are at least half a size bigger than most other school uniform suppliers.
+Dear Customers, please note when ordering that on average our sizes are at least half a size bigger than most other school uniform suppliers.
 Please refer to our size guide

 We now also offer luxury Fairtrade/organic cotton face masks available here.